KamoEllen/GRID-Esports-DataJam-23/README.md

 - **Specialized Strategy:** 'ECSTATIC' demonstrates a unique gameplay strategy by excelling in kill count but showing relatively lower scores, kill assists received, and kill assists given.
 This indicates a focus on eliminations over objectives or assists.

+### Recommendations for Improvement and Strategy

+- **Areas of Improvement:** Teams could focus on enhancing their kill assists received, which has a strong positive correlation with scores.
+This can be achieved through better coordination and teamwork during matches.

+- **Strengths to Leverage:** Teams with strong performances in both scores and kill assists received, like 'PSG.LGD' and 'forZe,' can capitalize on their effective teamwork to maintain dominance.

+- **Weaknesses to Address:** Teams that excel in kill count but lack scores and assists, such as 'ECSTATIC,' should consider adjusting their strategy to balance both eliminations and objectives.

+- **Opportunities to Exploit:** Teams can leverage their balanced performance, like 'Aster' and 'Team Spirit,' to adapt to various opponents and strategies effectively.

+- **Threats to Avoid:** Relying solely on high kill counts without effective assist contributions might lead to vulnerability in achieving objectives and overall match performance.

 [Link to the Esports Data Analysis Notebook](https://github.com/KamoEllen/GRID-Esports-DataJam-23/blob/main/GRID_DATA%20(1).ipynb)

 <hr>